The post How To Build A Customer Support Team – Complete Guide appeared first on Fluent Support.

 Get your hand on to a sample customer journey mapping template for FREE.
 Map out your customer journey by analyzing touch points to understand your customer experience.

-70% of customers say they will only shop with a business that personally understands them.
+The form can be filled in the actual website url.70% of customers say they will only shop with a business that personally understands them.
 Big brands understand their customer.
 Because those brands put lots of effort into creating a perfect customer journey map.

 Even CX experts say to build a sustainable business, you have to understand the flow of the customer.
 This gives new ideas and opens new opportunities.